 - Some vendors ship peptides in amber-tinted vials, which offer partial protection

 Direct sunlight will degrade a reconstituted peptide noticeably within hours.
-Ambient indoor light is less of a concern for brief exposures (drawing a dose), but prolonged exposure on a countertop should be avoided.
+Ambient indoor light is less of a concern for brief exposures such as drawing a dose, but prolonged exposure on a countertop should be avoided.

 Shelf Life by Peptide